-1) Applicants much be at least 18 years old to apply for themselves.
+1) Applicants much be at least 18 years old to apply for citizenship.
 Those younger can apply through a resident adult.

-2) Applicants must have entered the US legally and continually maintained all the necessary requirements for their residency.
+2) Applicants must have entered the U.S. legally and continually maintained all the requirements for their residency.

-5) At the same time, applicants must possess good moral character.
+5) Applicants must possess and show good moral character.
 While this is a vague term, it typically means that you were law-abiding throughout those 5 years when you were a resident.

-The full process of arriving in the United States and obtaining your citizenship through naturalization is a long process that requires time, money, study, and patience.
+The complete process of arriving in the United States and obtaining your citizenship through naturalization is a long process that requires time, money, study, and patience.

 a) Priority workers